 My first lot of work experience was done at Prison Me No Way, a non-profit organisation that I have address in previous blog posts.
 Whilst working with them I gained skills, received experience and it made me realize what I actually wanted to do in life.
 Before going to them I was set on working within the prisons as a behavior analysis; however it wasn’t until I actually spent a day in a prison that I realized I just wasn’t cut out for it!
 Throughout my time with them I did a lot of work with young people in schools.
 This was when my passion started.
 After university I now want to work with disadvantaged youths who are in the Criminal Justice System, either from their own accord or due to family members.
 It was during my voluntary work that I realized this and I would not have had a clue if I hadn’t had that experience.

-Not only did this give me experience, I also gained skills that will be useful in my career.
+Not only did this give me experience, I also gained skills that will be useful in my career; many skills learned whilst volunteering can be transferred into a workplace (Community Southwark, 2018).
 Before this work I had never spoken in front of a group of teenagers; I have had my fair share of public speaking however there is a completely different atmosphere within a group of school children who don’t necessarily want to be there.
 You have to keep them engaged, and also keep it informative on a level that they can understand.
 This was something that I did find hard as I had very low confidence however this changed the more I did it.
 I now feel confident enough to speak in front of most people!

 This work experience also looks great on your CV!
 I started with such a bad attitude towards voluntary work but in the end I am so glad I did it!
 Not only do I have work experience in an area that is relevant to the area in which I would like to work in, (I’m pretty sure 9 months working at Cooplands when I was 15 would not have gotten me a job in a school!).
 Voluntary work really does look great on your CV because it can show employers that you have taken your own time out to learn new skills and to gain experience!